Money in Colonial America

 The Massachusetts Bay colony issued the 1st paper currency to pay soldiers fighting against the French in Canada.
 Each of the other colonies also started to issue their own currency later.
 The money had no uniform value, and some colonies issued more paper currency than they could redeem, thus foreshadowing what early banks would do in the United States.
 The Carolinas, New Jersey, and New York issued paper currency before 1720.
 These early currencies were mostly used to finance wars, but by the 1720s, colonial governments were issuing paper money for the general economy.
 These early forms of paper money were called bills of credit, which could be used to pay taxes and other government expenses, thus giving it real value in that respect.

 The Pennsylvania legislature issued its 1st paper money in 1723, equivalent to 15,000 pounds or 48,000 Spanish silver dollars.
 More was issued in 1724, equivalent to 30,000 pounds.
 Although this early currency was not backed by gold or silver, holders of these notes could pay government taxes.
-However, this early paper money usually had an expiration date, so the currency could only be used to pay the government with their currency within that time.
-This allowed the government to control the supply of money to some extent.
+However, this early paper money usually had an expiration date, so the currency could only be used to pay the government with their currency within that time, allowing the government to somewhat control the supply of money.

 The Need for Paper Currency